-Colombia’s constitutional court on Tuesday sunk President Ivan Duque‘s budget finance plan, ruling that it hadn’t been duly approved by Congress.
+Colombia’s constitutional court on Tuesday sunk President Ivan Duque’s controversial tax reform, ruling that it hadn’t been duly approved by Congress.

 Fortunately for Finance Minister Alberto Carrasquilla, the court said that the ruling won’t take effect until January 1 and is not retroactive, meaning that the government doesn’t have to redo it’s entire 2019 budget or return taxes collected this year.

-According to the court, the finance plan is unconstitutional because the House of Representatives approved the bill on December 19 last year without having been informed about amendments made by the Senate the night before.
+According to the court, the so-called “Finance Plan” is unconstitutional because the House of Representatives approved the bill on December 19 last year without having been informed about amendments made by the Senate the night before.

 The ruling is another major embarrassment for the controversial finance minister, who had already survived a motion of no confidence over an investment scheme that brought one tenth of Colombia’s municipalities to the brink of bankruptcy.